-[PR 5.16.6-001] A 5G network with satellite access supporting multiple satellite orbits types with different characteritics (e.g.; altitude, orbital characteristics, satellite capabilities) shall be able to support establishing the initial UE connection to the network through satellites with a given characteristics and then having the UE data traffic using satellite with different characteristics.
+[PR 5.16.6-001] A 5G network with satellite access supporting multiple satellite orbit types with different characteristics (e.g.; altitude, orbital characteristics, satellite capabilities) shall be able to support establishing the initial UE connection to the network through satellites with a given characteristics and then having the UE data traffic using satellite with different characteristics.

-Editor’s note: this requirement is FFS

-[PR 5.16.6-002] A 5G network with satellite access supporting multiple satellite orbits types with different characteritics (e.g.; altitude, orbital characteristics, satellite capabilities) shall enable the UE to select the relevant satellite with a given characteristics for the initial connection to the network.
+[PR 5.16.6-002] A 5G network with satellite access supporting multiple satellite orbit types with different characteristics (e.g.; altitude, orbital characteristics, satellite capabilities) shall enable the UE to select the relevant satellite with a given characteristics for the initial connection to the network.

 Editor’s note: this requirement is FFS